Makstarr/Makstarr/README.md

 I'm Maksim Tarasov, a passionate full-stack developer with expertise in a wide range of technologies.

 ##  🚀 About Me
-- 👨‍💻 Full-stack Typescript developer
+- 👨‍💻 React.js developer at SoSafe - Accounts and Identity management
 - 🎓 Master's in Computer Science
 - 🌍 Based in Berlin, Germany